Nandanippani/React-Portfolio/README.md

-# React-Portfolio
+# Portfolio created using ReactJS
 ## Description
-This application shows my portfolio using react showing information such as photo, brief description, front-end projects and contact information.
+This application shows my portfolio using React showing information such as photo, brief description, front-end projects, contact information and PDF resume.

 ## Main Page
 This page shows main page of my portfolio.